Bona Sforza

-Bona Sforza (2 February 1494 - 19 November 1557) was Queen of Poland and Grand Duchess of Lithuania as the second wife of Sigismund the Old, and Duchess of Bari and Rossano by her own right.
+Bona Sforza (2 February 1494 – 19 November 1557) was Queen of Poland and Grand Duchess of Lithuania as the second wife of Sigismund I the Old, and Duchess of Bari and Rossano in her own right.
 She was a surviving member of the powerful House of Sforza, which had ruled the Duchy of Milan since 1450.

 Smart, energetic and ambitious, Bona became heavily involved in the political and cultural life of the Polish–Lithuanian union.
-To increase state revenue during the Chicken War, she implemented various economic and agricultural reforms, including the far-reaching Wallach Reform in the Grand Duchy of Lithuania.
+To increase state revenue during the Chicken War, she implemented various economic and agricultural reforms, including the far-reaching Volok Reform in the Grand Duchy of Lithuania.
 In foreign policy, she allied with the Ottoman Empire and sometimes opposed the Habsburgs.
 Her descendants became beneficiaries of the Neapolitan sums, a loan to Philip II of Spain that was never completely paid.

 Childhood

 Bona was born on 2 February 1494, in Vigevano, Milan, as the third of the four children of Gian Galeazzo Sforza, the legal heir to the Duchy of Milan, and Isabella of Naples, daughter of King Alfonso II of Naples from the House of Trastámara.
 Her paternal great-uncle Ludovico Sforza, known to history as "Il Moro", usurped her father's power and sent the small family to live at the Castello Visconteo in Pavia, where her father died the same year she was born.
-Rumors spread that he was poisoned by Ludovico.
+Rumours spread that he was poisoned by Ludovico.

 Bona's family moved to the Sforza Castle in Milan, where they lived under the watchful eye of Ludovico, who was afraid that Milan residents would rebel and install her popular brother Francesco.
-To minimize the risk, Ludovico separated the boy from the family and granted Bari and Rossano to her mother.
+To minimise the risk, Ludovico separated the boy from the family and granted Bari and Rossano to her mother.
 The plans were interrupted by the Italian War of 1499–1504.
 King Louis XII of France deposed Ludovico and took Francesco to Paris.
 With nothing left in Milan, her remaining family departed for Naples in February 1500.
 However, the war reached the Kingdom of Naples and her maternal great-uncle, King Frederick of Naples, was deposed.
 Together with other relatives, Bona was temporarily hidden at the Aragonese Castle on Ischia.

 By January 1512, Bona was the only surviving of her siblings.
 She and her mother settled at the Castello Normanno-Svevo in Bari more permanently, where Bona started an excellent education.
 Her teachers included Italian humanists Crisostomo Colonna and Antonio de Ferraris, who taught her mathematics, natural science, geography, history, law, Latin, classical literature, theology, and how to play several musical instruments.